quarrant/mobx-persist-store/Readme.md

 > **isSynchronized**
 >
->  `isSynchronized` indicates whether the storage is restored since cache reading is asynchronous.
+>  `isSynchronized` indicates whether the store has been restored after reading the cache asynchronous.
 >
 > ```javascript
 > import { isSynchronized } from 'mobx-persist-store';